tongphe/capistrano-rsync/README.md

 rsync_cache   | `shared/deploy` | Path where to cache your repository on the server to avoid rsyncing from scratch each time.
-Can be both relative or absolute.<br> Set to `nil` if you want to disable the cache. rsync_options | `[]` | Array of options to pass to `rsync`. rsync_sparse_checkout | `[]` | Array of directories to checkout (checks out all if empty)
+Can be both relative or absolute.<br> Set to `nil` if you want to disable the cache. rsync_options | `[]` | Array of options to pass to `rsync`. rsync_sparse_checkout | `[]` | Array of directories to checkout (checks out all if empty) rsync_depth   | `1` | Sets the --depth argument value for the git operations; this is set to 1 by default as you won't need the git history

 License